-A daylight limit is a facility that enables the Entity to transact even if there are insufficient funds on that particular day.
-It entails monies lent and advanced during the day, provided it is settled by the end of that business day.
+A daylight limit is a facility that enables the Entity to transact even if there are insufficient funds during that particular day.
+It entails moneys lent and advanced during that day, provided it is settled by the end of that business day.